matiashoyld/icebreakers/info/turn-taking.md

 - **Participation Rate**: Historical engagement level
 - **Recent Activity**: Whether they were the last speaker
 - **Context Awareness**: Understanding of the current conversation topic

+See lib/llm/prompts/engagement-prompt.ts for details.
+This template is used to generate engagement scores for each participant.
+Thus, 4 LM calls are made before each turn.

 ### 2. Direct Mentions
 The system implements an "@mention" feature that allows participants to directly address each other: